mchirico/mchirico.github.io/_posts/2018-05-21-stackblitz.markdown

 The following cycles though the array ['initial', 'one', 'two', three'], when you click the button.
 It's a simple demonstration of using a service to separate the responsibility of providing the list of words.
+Note, you have to click on the small "Next" button.

 <iframe src="https://stackblitz.com/edit/angular-injectable?embed=1&file=src/app/data.service.ts" width="800" height="600"></iframe>